-A candidate must hold an active PTCB CPhT Certification and complete a PTCB-Recognized Immunization Administration Education/Training Program or other training program with the necessary curriculum content.
+A candidate must hold an active PTCB CPhT Certification and complete a PTCB-Recognized Immunization Administration Education/Training Program.

 View a list of PTCB-Recognized Education/Training Programs for the Immunization Administration Certificate.